twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 - Does option 2 require AWS Lambdas and SQS?

   The key takeaway for option 2 is the async approach to receiving messages from the customer and replying with Bot responses and the seperation of Flex programmable Chat Messages vs bot logic.
 The AWS Lambda and SQS configuration is just one way to achieve this.
-For example if you were confident that your Bot responses would be within the 5 second Programmable Chat Webhook timeout you could in theory cram all of the functionality from the two Twilio Functions and two Lambdas into one Lambda which would block waiting for a response from the Bot.
-  In some use cases this may be a good option for customers looking to deploy a simple POC.
+Option 3 is an example of implementing receiving the message webhook, sending to Lex and adding a reply to conversation all from within one Lambda.

 - Is this very secure?

   No - in the interest of keeping the POC implementation simple the AWS Lambda is a public url rather than behind an API gateway endpoint and the public Twilio Function for outbound chat message handling has no mechanism to authenticate the request.
-The inbound chat message handler is marked as protected so this is secure in that it would need to be invoked by a Twilio Webhook. https://www.twilio.com/docs/serverless/functions-assets/visibility#protected https://www.twilio.com/docs/serverless/functions-assets/quickstart/basic-auth https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html
+The inbound chat message handler is marked as protected so this is secure in that it would need to be invoked by a Twilio Webhook.
+Option 3 provides an example of validating the webhook came from Twilio. https://www.twilio.com/docs/serverless/functions-assets/visibility#protected https://www.twilio.com/docs/serverless/functions-assets/quickstart/basic-auth https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html